9 Best Campgrounds in Joshua Tree National Park & Camping Details

 The campground has 101 sites for tents and RVs (this total includes 13 group sites) and can accommodate RVs up to 35 feet.
 The very pleasant group campsites are set off on their own.

 Generators are allowed, but only for two-hour stretches at specific times of the day.

 7. Cottonwood Campground

 Cottonwood Campground is far removed from the main attractions and is one of the least scenic campgrounds in the park.
-Sites are spread out in a wide area set among small scrub trees.
+Sixty two sites are spread out in a wide area set among small scrub trees.
 The campground is at a lower elevation, 3,000 feet, so it is much warmer here than in other areas of the park.

 Cottonwood Campground is located on the southeast side of the park, and it can be a good option if you are looking for somewhere to camp near Interstate 10.